 Further, to mitigate the cyber crimes and curb the efforts of the fraudsters, cyber crime law makers need to be abreast of the potential loopholes in the cybersecurity landscape and fix them in real-time.
 Persistent efforts with constant vigil are crucial to controlling the escalating risks nationwide.

-Why Cyber Laws in India?
+Why Cyber Crime Laws in India?

 Every government in the world, including our own country, is concerned about cyber security.
 India is especially facing a rising number of cyber security issues, and it is critical that it accepts the responsibility for them.
 According to a recent Economic Times analysis on global cybercrime, cyber-attacks cost the government nearly Rs.
 1.25 lakh crore every year.

 Another research by Kaspersky highlights that the number of cyberattacks in India increased from 1.3 million to 3.3 million during the first quarter of 2020.
 India recorded the largest number of attacks, 4.5 million, in July 2020.
-Recently, the Reserve Bank of India (RBI) prohibited MasterCard for failing to comply with the direction for storing payment system data.
+Recently, the Reserve Bank of India (RBI) prohibited MasterCard from failing to comply with the direction for storing payment system data.

 The hazards posed by the internet are nearly limitless, and the most effective method to resist them is to implement a cyber security policy.
 The government must devote significant resources to safeguarding key data assets.

-The country's cyber law has to be updated to integrate legal rules and address the issues posed by rapidly developing technologies.
+The country's cyber security law has to be updated to integrate legal rules and address the issues posed by rapidly developing technologies.